Переклад / תִרגוּם / Translate / Übersetzung / Traduction

 The largest container ship in history!
 WOW!😯

-But what do we know about this type of vessels?
+What do we know about this type of vessels?

 As we can see, Panamax class vessels with a declared capacity of 5,000 TEU are already quite outdated.
 The new Panamax ships can hold up to 15,000, but even that isn't a world record.
 For example, 20,000 TEU or more are quite typical for Suezmax-class container ships.